 The mattresses provided for you in college are thin, old, and hard—and who wants to sleep on that?!
 However, you can make the surface much more comfortable with this mattress topper.
 Memory foam is a great option, as it provides the perfect amount of cushioning and support.

-It’s no secret that I’m a die-hard plant lover, so it should come as no surprise that I think every dorm room needs a few plants.
+I’m a die-hard plant lover, so it should come as no surprise that I think every dorm room needs a few plants.
 Personally, I’d recommend a spider plant or ZZ plant for your dorm, as they can withstand quite a bit of neglect, just in case you leave them in your dorm over winter break.

 Should you roll up to your dorm with a full kitchen in tow?
-Definitely not, but you can definitely pack your own mini Keurig to brew up a cup of coffee before class.
-Just remember to clean it, occasionally.
+Definitely not, but you can at least pack your own mini Keurig to brew up a cup of coffee before class.
+Just remember to clean it occasionally.

 There are a whole lot of distractions in college dorms.
 If you want to make the most of your study time, you have to be able to tune it all out and focus.
 These might help.

-If you like to study at your desk, noise-cancelling headphones will be your best friend.
-They’ll allow you to focus in on what you’re reading or writing, no matter what your roomie or neighbors are up to.
+If you like to study at your desk, noise-canceling headphones will be your best friend.
+They’ll allow you to focus on what you’re reading or writing, no matter what your roomie or neighbors are up to.